danieloh30/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 # Deploy a Java application with Red Hat JBoss Enterprise Application Platform on an Azure Red Hat OpenShift 4 cluster

-This guide demonstrates how to deploy a Jakarta EE application, running on Red Hat JBoss Enterprise Application Platform (JBoss EAP) that connects to a Microsoft SQL Server, to an Azure Red Hat OpenShift (ARO) 4 cluster by using [JBoss EAP Helm Charts](https://jbossas.github.io/eap-charts).
+This guide demonstrates how to deploy a Microsoft SQL Server database driven Jakarta EE application, running on Red Hat JBoss Enterprise Application Platform (JBoss EAP) to an Azure Red Hat OpenShift (ARO) 4 cluster by using [JBoss EAP Helm Charts](https://jbossas.github.io/eap-charts).

-The guide takes a traditional Jakarta EE application and walks you through the process of migrating it to a container orchestrator like Red Hat OpenShift running on Azure.
+The guide takes a traditional Jakarta EE application and walks you through the process of migrating it to a container orchestrator such as Azure Red Hat OpenShift.
 First, it describes how you can package your application as a [Bootable JAR](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally, connecting the application to a docker Microsoft SQL Server Container.
 Finally, it shows you how you can deploy the Microsoft SQL Server on OpenShift and how to deploy three replicas of the JBoss EAP application by using Helm Charts.

-The application is a stateful application that stores information in a HTTP Session.
+The application is a stateful application that stores information in an HTTP Session.
 It makes use of the JBoss EAP clustering capabilities and uses the following Jakarta EE 8 and MicroProfile 4.0 technologies:

 * Jakarta Server Faces
 * Jakarta Enterprise Beans
 * Jakarta Persistence